 Otto Rehhagel: Essen football legend finally in the Hall of Fame!

-Otto Rehhagel will be included in the Hall of Fame of German Football in Dortmund on October 7, 2025.
-A look back at his success.
+Otto Rehhagel will be inducted into the German Football Hall of Fame in Dortmund on October 7, 2025.
+A look back at his successes.

 Otto Rehhagel: Essen football legend finally in the Hall of Fame!

-On October 7, 2025, Otto Rehhagel, a native of Essen and former players from Rot-Weiss Essen, was ceremoniously included in the “Hall of Fame” of German football.
-The honor took place in the German Football Museum in Dortmund, where a journalist jury paid tribute to his outstanding achievements.
-Rehhagel is one of the most successful coaches in German football and leaves a long list of successes that he can look back on.
+On October 7, 2025, Otto Rehhagel, a native of Essen and a former Rot-Weiss Essen player, was ceremoniously inducted into the “Hall of Fame” of German football.
+The honor took place at the German Football Museum in Dortmund, where a jury of journalists honored his outstanding achievements.
+Rehhagel is one of the most successful coaches in German football and leaves behind a long list of achievements that he can look back on with pride.

-His career began in the shoe of Rot-Weiss Essen, where he placed various holes on the net before his big coaching years before he ran for Hertha BSC and 1.
+His career began in the shoes of Rot-Weiss Essen, where he put various holes in the net before his great coaching years before playing for Hertha BSC and 1.
 FC Kaiserslautern.
-In 1981 Rehhagel then finally took over the scepter at SV Werder Bremen and not only gave the club with a promotion to the Bundesliga, not only in terms of sport.
-In the following 14 years, he secured the team the German championship twice and even won the DFB Cup twice.
-A special highlight in 1992 was the winning of the Cup winner's European Cup when he triumphed with Werder Bremen in the final against AS Monaco.
+In 1981, Rehhagel finally took over the scepter at SV Werder Bremen and gave the club new impetus, and not just in terms of sport, with promotion to the Bundesliga.
+In the following 14 years he secured the German championship for the team twice and even brought home the DFB Cup twice.
+A special highlight was winning the European Cup Winners' Cup in 1992, when he and Werder Bremen triumphed in the final against AS Monaco.

 A master of diversity

-Rehhagel is known for its strength of character and its ability to shape a team.
-Under his aegis, Werder Bremen developed into an absolute Bundesliga powerhouse and numerous talents such as Rudi Völler and Marco Bode were able to develop among him.
-Werder Bremen set a remarkable record in the 1987-88 season: a few goals than ever before (only 22).
-These successes enabled him to harvest a number of sympathy in the football group and to enter his name in the history books.
+Rehhagel is known for his strength of character and his ability to shape a team.
+Under his aegis, Werder Bremen developed into an absolute Bundesliga powerhouse and numerous talents such as Rudi Völler and Marco Bode were able to develop under him.
+Werder Bremen set a remarkable record in the 1987-88 season: conceding fewer goals than ever before (only 22).
+These successes enabled him to gain a lot of sympathy in the football circle and to write his name into the history books.

-After a short intermezzo near Bayern Munich, where his achievements did not leave the desired impression, Rehhagel took over the 1.
-FC Kaiserslautern in 1996, who at that time lingered in the second division.
-But here, too, the coach was able to bring the turn immediately and secure the promotion to the Bundesliga, followed by the championship title in 1997.
-He became the first coach to implement this performance with a promoted.
-On the first match day under his direction, Kaiserslautern sensationally won 1-0 against Bayern.
+After a short interlude at Bayern Munich, where his performances did not leave the desired impression, Rehhagel took over 1.
+FC Kaiserslautern in 1996, which was in the second division at the time.
+But here too, the coach was able to turn things around immediately and secure promotion to the Bundesliga, followed by the championship title in 1997.
+This made him the first coach to achieve this achievement with a newly promoted team.
+On the first matchday under his direction, Kaiserslautern sensationally won 1-0 against Bayern.

 Europe's hero with Greek roots

-The highlight of his career came with the winning of the 2004 European Championship when he helped the Greek national team to be a sensational title.
+The highlight of his career came with winning the 2004 European Championship, when he helped the Greek national team to a sensational title.
 In the final, his team defeated Portugal 1-0.
-This triumph was a historical moment, not only for Greek football, but also for Rehhagel, which was celebrated in Greece as a “rehabilitation” and is considered the strategic genius behind this success.
+This triumph was a historic moment, not only for Greek football, but also for Rehhagel, who was celebrated in Greece as “Rehakles” and is considered by many to be the strategic genius behind this success.

-Top -class guests were also present at the honorary event.
-Among them were Bastian Schweinsteiger and Philipp Lahm, who dared to look back on Schweinsteiger's World Cup title in 2014.
-In a humorous speech, Horst Hrubesch said, who was also honored that he feels good and wanted to stay active for a long time.
-Rehhagel's career makes it clear that he was not just a simple coach - he was a pioneer in German football who popularized the concept of the “controlled offensive” and knew not only to form talents, but also to motivate older players.
+High-profile guests were also present at the honorary event.
+Among them were Bastian Schweinsteiger and Philipp Lahm, who dared to look back on Schweinsteiger's 2014 World Cup title.
+In a humorous speech, Horst Hrubesch, who was also honored, said that he felt good and wanted to stay active for a long time.
+Rehhagel's career makes it clear that he was not just a simple coach - he was a pioneer in German football who popularized the term "controlled offense" and knew how not only to shape talent, but also to re-motivate older players.

-Otto Rehhagel, who wrote a whole piece of football history through his success and how he dealt with every club, will remain unforgettable.
-Whether with a wink or a wide grin, the honor in Dortmund is only a further proof that its name is an integral part of German football culture.
+Otto Rehhagel, who wrote a whole piece of football history through his successes and how he dealt with each club, will remain unforgettable.
+Whether with a wink or a broad grin, the honor in Dortmund is just further proof that his name is an integral part of German football culture.